kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

 > *Note:* `kedro.framework.context.KedroContext` class uses the approach above to load project credentials.

-Credentials configuration can then be used on its own or fed into the `DataCatalog` as described in [this section](../05_data/01_data_catalog.md#feeding-in-credentials).
+Credentials configuration can then be used on its own or [fed into the `DataCatalog`](../05_data/01_data_catalog.md#feeding-in-credentials).

 ### AWS credentials

 When working with AWS credentials on datasets, you are not required to store AWS credentials in the project configuration files.
 Instead, you can specify them using environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and, optionally, `AWS_SESSION_TOKEN`.
 Please refer to the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more details.

-## Configuring `kedro run` arguments
+## Configure `kedro run` arguments

 An extensive list of CLI options for a `kedro run` is available in the [Kedro CLI documentation](../09_development/03_commands_reference.md#run-the-project).
-However, instead of specifying all the command line options to a `kedro run` via the CLI, you can specify a config file that contains the arguments, say `config.yml` and run:
+However, instead of specifying all the command line options in a `kedro run` via the CLI, you can specify a config file that contains the arguments, say `config.yml` and run:

 ```console
 $ kedro run --config config.yml